I have worked at United Parcel Service for most of my career and plan on transitioning into a corporate research and design roll.

-When I am not at work I spend time in the kitchen with my family, walking the dog, and exploring outdoor adventures.
+When I am not at work I'm usually getting ready for work, its a pattern that works well for me.
 I also enjoy running, reading, traveling, and culinary arts.

 In this sun-up to sun-down job, we strive to complete every stop, whether delivery or pickup, with serious regard for public safety and professionalism.
 It's not hard to enjoy routinely brisk-paced work, with no time wasted, great customers, fresh air, and plenty of sunshine.